 This is a reissue of the interpretation statement "Income tax treatment of New Zealand patents" published in Tax Information Bulletin Vol 17, No 10 (December 2005).
 This new interpretation statement replaces that interpretation statement.
-There were some errors in the examples included in the previous interpretation statement to clarify certain matters raised in the examples.
+There were some errors in the examples included in the previous interpretation statement.
+These examples have been corrected and some further text added to this interpretation statement to clarify certain matters raised in the examples.